kuekiko/tun2proxy/README.md

   -h, --help                               Print help -V, --version                            Print version
 ```
-Currently, tun2proxy supports HTTP, SOCKS4/SOCKS4a and SOCKS5.
+Currently, tun2proxy supports HTTP, SOCKS4/SOCKS4a, SOCKS5 and VMess.
 A proxy is supplied to the `--proxy` argument in the
 URL format.
 For example, an HTTP proxy at `1.2.3.4:3128` with a username of `john.doe` and a password of `secret` is
 supplied as `--proxy http://john.doe:secret@1.2.3.4:3128`.
+For VMess, the UUID should be provided as the username:
+`--proxy vmess://550e8400-e29b-41d4-a716-446655440000@example.com:10086`.
 This works analogously to curl's `--proxy` argument.

 ## Container Support
 ### Docker